nlohmann/std_json/proposal.md

   to the same JSON value.
 - `std::invalid_argument` if the specified iterators `first` or `last` are iterators of the container for which `insert` is being called.

+*Precondition:* The JSON value which the elements are inserted into must be of type `value_t::array`.

 *Postcondition:* If the insertion was not possible, the JSON value which the member function was called upon, remains in the same state as before the function call.